• Skip to primary navigation

 Jill Colonna

-For chocolate lovers who don’t like their cake too sweet and appreciate the intense bitter chocolate flavours coming through, you’ll adore this layered cake by Patrick Roger, Meilleur Ouvrier de France.
+Parisian chocolate layered cake.
+For chocolate lovers who prefer a moist cake less sweet and appreciate the intense flavours with a hint of orange.
+Adapted recipe inspired by French chocolatier, Patrick Roger, Meilleur Ouvrier de France.

 Print Recipe Pin Recipe